126016/TYPO3.CMS/typo3/sysext/form/Documentation/Concepts/FrontendRendering/Index.rst

 of the backend aspects.
 Currently, there is no graphical user interface supporting the translation process.

-If the backend editor needed to translate the ``form definition`` properties in the same way the backend aspects are translated, he/ she would see long and unwieldy translation keys while editing a form within the ``form editor``.
+If a backend editor needs to translate the ``form definition`` properties in the same way the backend aspects are translated, he/ she would see long and unwieldy translation keys while editing a form within the ``form editor``.
 In order to avoid this, rather the element properties are translated than